ignazio-bovo/handbook/subsystems/bounties.md

 ## Introduction

 The only other way to fund the production of goods that create benefits to a broad set of platform participants is through a financing proposal or discretionary spending by a working group lead out of the group budget.
 These processes incur the transaction costs of beneficiaries having to convince a number of external decision-makers, such as a council financing quorum, that this is a good idea.
-For smaller initiatives that ideally should start and finish sooner, or depend on knowledge or insight that is not as broadly shared, these processes become too costly.
+For smaller initiatives that ideally should start and finish sooner, or where they depend on knowledge or insight that is not as broadly shared, these processes become too costly.

 ## Assurance Contracts and Dominant Assurance Contracts